 Robots have found their place in the operating room, particularly when it comes to the treatment of prostate cancer.

-published in the April issue of European Urology looked at data from thousands of prostate surgeries that were performed from October 2008 to December 2009 in U.S hospitals.
+A new survey published in the April issue of European Urology looked at data from thousands of prostate surgeries that were performed from October 2008 to December 2009 in U.S hospitals.
 Researchers found that Robot-Assisted Radical Prostatectomy (RARP) has surpassed "open" radical prostatectomy (ORP) as the primary surgical approach to prostate cancer treatment.
 RARP procedures made up 61 percent of prostatectomies performed in the United States during the time period in question.

 This increase in popularity is likely because RARP procedures have far fewer complications than regular surgery including fewer blood transfusions, intraoperative and postoperative complications and prolonged hospitalizations.